Efficient Quantum Simulation Algorithms in the Path Integral Formulation: Hamiltonian path integral

 Lemma~\ref{lemma:HamPathInt} shows that the Hamiltonian evolution can be written as a sum over paths between eigenstates of the terms in the Hamiltonian decomposition.
 Note that in the path integral representation we only need to know the eigenvalues and overlaps between adjacent eigenvectors of the terms within the Hamiltonian.

 \begin{definition}[$d$-sparsity] Let $\hat{H}$ be a Hamiltonian in accordance with Def. \ref{def:Ham}.
-We refer to a Hamiltonian decomposition $\hat{H} = \sum_{\ell=0}^{L-1} \hat{H}_\ell$ as $d$-sparse if, for each eigenvector $\ket{\chi_j^{(\ell)}}$ where $0 \leq \ell < L-1$, there are at most $d$ values of $m$ such that $\braket{\chi_m^{(\ell+1)}}{\chi_j^{(\ell)}} \neq 0$, and for each eigenvector $\ket{\chi_j^{(\ell)}}$ where $0 < \ell \leq L-1$, there are at least $d$ values of $m$ such that $\braket{\chi_j^{(\ell)}}{\chi_m^{(\ell-1)}} \neq 0$. \end{definition} Any Hamiltonian can always be represented via a $d$-sparse Hamiltonian decomposition for some value of $d \in \{1, \ldots, 2^n\}$, since each term in the Hamiltonian decomposition has $2^n$ eigenvectors, so each term can only have at most $2^n$ non-zero inner products.
+We refer to a Hamiltonian decomposition $\hat{H} = \sum_{\ell=0}^{L-1} \hat{H}_\ell$ as $d$-sparse if, for each eigenvector $\ket{\chi_j^{(\ell)}}$ where $0 \leq \ell < L-1$, there are at most $d$ values of $m$ such that $\braket{\chi_m^{(\ell+1)}}{\chi_j^{(\ell)}} \neq 0$, and for each eigenvector $\ket{\chi_j^{(\ell)}}$ where $0 < \ell \leq L-1$, there are at least $d$ values of $m$ such that $\braket{\chi_j^{(\ell)}}{\chi_m^{(\ell-1)}} \neq 0$. \end{definition} In other words, each Hamiltonian term's eigenvectors have at most $d$ non-zero inner products with eigenvectors of adjacent Hamiltonian terms.
+Any Hamiltonian can always be represented via a $d$-sparse Hamiltonian decomposition for some value of $d \in \{1, \ldots, 2^n\}$, since each term in the Hamiltonian decomposition has $2^n$ eigenvectors, so each term can only have at most $2^n$ non-zero inner products.
 Note that here the definition of sparsity that we take for the path integral setting differs from that customarily used for Hamiltonian simulation~\cite{berry2007efficient}.
 Here we do not require that the underlying matrices are sparse, but we do require that the matrices can be diagonalized and that the eigenvectors of the underlying matrices have a sparse pattern of overlaps with the two adjacent terms of the Hamiltonian decomposition.